Description

 - Bake for 20 minutes.
 Remove from oven and allow to fully cool to room temperature before touching them.

-- While the muffins cool, make the vegan chocolate cream cheese icing: Add vegan cream cheese, maple syrup, cocoa powder and vanilla to a small mixing bowl.
+- While the muffins cool, make your frosting if desired (entirely optional).
+Use one of the linked recipes above or make the chocolate cream cheese frosting: Add vegan cream cheese, maple syrup, cocoa powder and vanilla to a small mixing bowl.
 Use a hand mixer to combine until smooth and no clumps remain.
 Place in the refrigerator until ready to use.

 Equipment